How to Use and Create Navigation Menus

 The pages you added will appear in the right column under Menu Structure.

-How to add categories to your custom menu
+How to add blog post category archive pages to your custom menu

 Click on Categories in the left column.
 Click the View All tab to see a list of all of your categories.
 To add the categories to your nav menu, check the categories in the left column that you want to add, and then click the Add to Menu button.